kosamad/SomScience/README.md

 ## Testing

+### User Stories from the [UX design](#user-stories)

+* #### Client Goals

+    1. To promote the museum and inspire people to visit with visually engaging, "fun" content that highlights the child target audience.

+       * The site is filled with fun, bright images that promote the museum's content and highlight visitors interacting with their hands.

+       * Children feature heavily in the images to highlight that the museum is primarily aimed at children.

+    2. To have clear, concise information that is easy to navigate and is accessible on multiple screen sizes and to those using screen readers.

+       * The website holds only key information to make it easy for a visitor to find what they are looking for.

+       * Navigation bars allow a user to move between sections easily (see details below).

+       * The site is fully responsive and contains aria attributes to cater to different screen sizes and those using screen readers.

+    3. To allow users to submit a question prior to visiting with acknowledgment (positive user experience) that the question has been submitted.

+       * A user can contact the museum using the information on the contact page.
+This includes a form, with a subject drop down to feed the question to the right team, and a direct email/tel number for more immediate enquiries.

+       * The contact page is also accessible from the visit page through a call-to-action button, as many people look for this information next to a map.

+* #### Testing First Time User Goals

+    1. To understand the purpose of the site and understand what attractions the museum offers.

+        * On the Home Page the user is met with a hero image portraying curiosity and children, immediately showcasing what this website is for.

+        * A variety of images are shown to allow the user to see the multitude of exhibits and attractions at the museum

+        * The Inside Page allows the user to navigate between clearly defined sections which summarise the museum’s main features.

+    2. To be able to navigate the page without any difficulties.

+        * The navigation bar at the top of the page is cleanly designed and allows a user to move to the page of interest easily, with clearly named links.

+        * The navigation bar is also sticky, so a user can navigate to a new page whenever they like, without having to scroll all the way back to the top and they do not feel stuck on any one page.

+        * The Inside Page has a separate navigation bar and “back to top” buttons placed at the end of each section to aid easy navigation.

+        * On smaller screens the main navigation bar toggles to give a better user experience.

+    3. To be able to easily find the key information about the museum.

+        * The museum’s information is clearly laid out in well-defined sections to aid easy reading.

+        * This information is easily found through the navigation bar.

+        * There are two ways to get to the contact form (see above in client goals).
+This gives the user the impression the museum is helpful, and keen to hear from them I.e. they are a valued customer.

+* #### Frequent/Return User Goals

+    1. To be able to jump to a particular section of the website quickly, without having to scroll

+        * Once familiar with the site, the information in the navigation bars allows a user to quickly find the section they are looking for.

+    2. To be able to ask a question via a contact form.

+        * The form is well spaced with easy-to-read input boxes, allowing user to ask their question ahead of time

+    3. To be able to follow the museum on a chosen social media platform.

+        * Social media links are at the bottom of the page, which is where they are expected to be as this is their position on most websites.

+        * They are styled to fit in with the museum’s colour scheme and respond when the mouse hovers over them to improve UX

+---

+## Code Testing

 Whilst buiding the site, I used Chrome developer tools to continuously test my page for responsiveness to diffrent screen sizes and to troubleshoot any problems as they arose, using a step by step approach to find and fix issues.

 I also used the layout part of Chrome developer to assist with the positioning of different elements on the page by experimenting with differernt margins and padding options.